 Your company may undergo a different certification approach based on the size and complexity of your business.
-If your business meets any of the following categories, please get in touch with us at email@example.com before starting the B Impact Assessment:
+If your business meets any of the following categories, please refer to our page on how to certify companies with complex structures for more detailed information.

 Your company’s annual revenue exceeds $100 million.

 Your company is a subsidiary, or a related entity to a broader corporate group.